iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 Due to time and computational constraints, we were not able to conduct an extensive hyperparameter and model architecture search for the described methods.
 Specifically, the attention-based method was only tested with a single attention layer, and without a designated CLS token.
-Additionally, we note that training is heavily dependent on learning rate, failing to change the model's prediction with SDG lr less than 0.05 and leading to numerical issues for a wide range of learning rates with Adam optimizer (Kingma et al 2014).
+Additionally, we note that training is heavily dependent on learning rate, failing to change the model's prediction with SDG when LR is less than 0.05 and leading to numerical issues for a wide range of learning rates with the Adam optimizer (Kingma et al 2014).

 We would also like to extend the visual experiments to truly equivariant tasks.
-We evaluated segmentation and object detection as potential candidates, and preferred object detection, as in our initial experiments that seemed to suffer more when using non-natural orientations of images.
+We evaluated segmentation and object detection as potential candidates, and preferred object detection, as in our initial experiments that seemed to suffer more when using non-natural orientations of input images.
 We started integrating object detection into the pipeline, but could not finish it before the deadline.

+Testing the methods using input images that are transformed on a finer granularity (e.g. 30 degree rotations), and evaluating that equivariance is still preserved by only using course group transformations in the model (e.g. 90 degree rotations) is also an interesting future extension.

 ## 7. Acknowledgements
 We would like to thank the authors for making their code available and for their fast and detailed responses to our